Nairobi, Kenya

 Money-Saving Tips:

-1. Opt for local street food and markets for affordable meals.
+1. Eat like a local: Opt for street food and local eateries for authentic and affordable meals.

 Best Value Seasons: